stanley-gu/qual/proposal.md

 prevalence in populations with increased age, diabetes mellitus, chronic kidney disease, chronic inflammation, and genetic disorders. [@Micheletti2008]

+While the subject of arterial calcification is a large and diverse field, the focus of this background will be on the biological mechanisms of interest behind the NT5E mutation phenotype in designing this disease model.
+Additional reviews on the pathobiology behind arterial calcification have been published. [@Demer2008; @Giachelli2004]

 ## Arterial Calcification due to Deficiency of CD73 (ACDC)

 Ecto-5'-nucleotidase (CD73) is located on the surface of the plasma membrane